 In addition to the experience and knowledge of the planning team to have a quality schedule, there is also the need to have the right planning tool for them.
 Primavera P6 has been the choice for those involved in delivering construction projects across the globe as well as the Middle East and North Africa (MENA) region since 1984.
-It enables creating the Work Breakdown Structure (WBS) and details all activities needed to deliver the project’s scope of work.
-In addition, it allows resource and cost loading the construction project schedule activities.
-Further, it allows creating all needed schedule revisions and updates.
+It enables the creation of the Work Breakdown Structure (WBS) and details all activities needed to deliver the project’s scope of work.
+In addition, it allows resource and cost loading for the construction project schedule activities.
+Further, it allows the creation of all needed schedule revisions and updates.

-PMWeb scheduling module comes ready with the option to import all Primavera P6 schedules including but limited to the baseline, revised and periodical updates schedules.
-For each imported schedule, PMWeb allows capturing the details of activity planned and actual start and finish dates, original, actual and remaining duration, percent complete, total float among others.
-In addition, it allows importing the logic relationships between the activities.
+PMWeb scheduling module comes ready with the option to import all Primavera P6 schedules including but limited to the baseline, revised, and periodical updates schedules.
+For each imported schedule, PMWeb allows capturing the details of the activity planned and actual start and finish dates, original, actual, and remaining duration, percent complete, and total float among others.
+In addition, it allows importing the logical relationships between the activities.

-This enable the project team, including planners, commercial managers, contract managers, claims consultants among others to view and report on the Primavera schedule without the need to have access to P6, nor knowing how to use P6 or even consume a user license for Primavera P6.
-The information to be displayed can be selected by the PMWeb users and can have the option to report on the schedule data in any desired form of format.
-The reported schedule activities can be filtered, ordered and grouped in the desired format.
+This enables the project team, including planners, commercial managers, contract managers, and claims consultants among others to view and report on the Primavera schedule without the need to have access to P6, nor knowing how to use P6 or even consume a user license for Primavera P6.
+The information to be displayed can be selected by the PMWeb users and can have the option to report on the scheduled data in any desired form or format.
+The reported schedule activities can be filtered, ordered, and grouped in the desired format.

 With the construction project schedule information and attached documents captured in a single data source, PMWeb allows reporting on this information in any desired form or format.
-For example, one of the ready-to-use PMWeb reports, is a report that compares two schedule versions to determine the variance between the planned and the actual or current dates, duration and total float.
-The report can be also designed to allow the report reader to drilldown to any specific selected activity to view all attached documents as well as other detailed information of that particular activity.
-All data displayed on any of PMWeb reports whether it was a ready to use or customized report will always display real-time single version of the truth information.
+For example, one of the ready-to-use PMWeb reports is a report that compares two schedule versions to determine the variance between the planned and the actual or current dates, duration, and total float.
+The report can be also designed to allow the report reader to drill down to any specific selected activity to view all attached documents as well as other detailed information about that particular activity.
+All data displayed on any PMWeb report whether it was a ready-to-use or customized report will always display a real-time single version of the true information.

-In addition, project planners, contract managers and claim consultants can associate the captured construction project schedule information with other project management processes that are managed in PMWeb and for which are needed for supporting all time impact analysis reports.
-For example, PMWeb processes for Request for Information, Daily Reports, Submittals, Meeting Minutes, Progress Invoices among others all have the option to link the information captured in those processes with the construction project schedule.
+In addition, project planners, contract managers, and claim consultants can associate the captured construction project schedule information with other project management processes that are managed in PMWeb and are needed for supporting all-time impact analysis reports.
+For example, PMWeb processes for Requests for Information, Daily Reports, Submittals, Meeting Minutes, and Progress Invoices among others all have the option to link the information captured in those processes with the construction project schedule.
 This again provides great information wealth for the team who is analyzing the time impact of those events as well as quantifying the damages associated with the delay events.